GioF71/upnp-scrobbler/README.md

 ### LAST.fm authentication

 If username and password (hash or plaintext) is not provided, the application will prompt you to authorized the app.
+You will need to watch the logs, al least for the first run.
 Please note that API key and secret are still required.

 ### Sample compose file